-This work is ongoing and consists of such activities as data analysis and, when appropriate, swift investigative action.
+CMS used the GAO Fraud Risk Framework to identify potential program integrity risks that may have resulted from the COVID-19 PHE waivers and flexibilities, specifically engaging the Vulnerability Collaboration Council (VCC) for this work (see section 4.10 for more information on the VCC process).
+This work is ongoing and consists of activities such as data analysis and, when appropriate, swift investigative action.
 For example, CMS performed a geographic analysis to identify providers billing for a high percentage of services rendered to patients who were at great distances from practice locations.
-Even with telehealth flexibilities put in place, most patients still need to be seen by providers operating within the same geographic area.
+Even with the telehealth flexibilities put in place to appropriately respond to the COVID-19 PHE, most patients still need to be seen by providers operating within the same geographic area.
 This analysis helped CMS to identify services that likely had not been provided as well as detect inappropriately ordered drugs and devices.

-CMS, along with law enforcement agency partners including the Department of Justice (DOJ), the Department of Health and Human Services Office of Inspector General (HHS-OIG), and others are working together to investigate and prosecute fraud from identified COVID-19 PHE risks and related schemes.
+CMS, along with partners that include law enforcement agencies such as the Department of Justice (DOJ), the Department of Health and Human Services Office of Inspector General (HHS-OIG), and others are working together to investigate and prosecute fraud from identified COVID-19 PHE risks and related schemes.
 This fraud, waste, and abuse mitigation work includes data analyses and studies, targeted investigations, development of Fraud Prevention System (FPS) models and edits, and implementation of new policies.

 Additionally, CMS and our federal law enforcement partners have investigated and shared information on several fraud schemes directly associated with the COVID-19 PHE.
 Identity theft has been a significant factor involved in those schemes.
-Specific to the COVID-19 PHE, DOJ, the HHS-OIG and CMS issued a fraud alert warning the public about allegations of fraud and abuse connected to vaccine distribution.
+Specific to the COVID-19 PHE, DOJ, the HHS-OIG, and CMS issued a fraud alert warning the public about allegations of fraud and abuse connected to vaccine distribution.
 Types of suspect activity included: